TEAMMATES/teammates-ops/technical-reports/Performance-Testing.md

 TEAMMATES is one of the biggest student projects in the open source community.
 As of April 2019, TEAMMATES boasts a codebase with ~130 KLoC.
 More importantly, it has over 350,000 users.
 Maintaining such a project demands high quality standards to ensure long term survival.
-There are many factors that can cause decelerating performance of the production software like increased number of database records, increased number of simultaneous requests to the server, and a larger number of users accessing the system at any given point.
+There are many factors that can cause degrading performance of the production software like increased number of database records, increased number of simultaneous requests to the server, and a larger number of users accessing the system at any given point.
-This means, continuously monitoring code health and product performance.
+This means, continuously monitoring code health and product performance in order to ensure optimal performance of the software at all times.
 To do so, we need to be able to identify performance issue-prone operations with a quantitative measure so that they can be rectified.

 ## Overview of Solution